Creating Plugins

 Result Fields

-• id string: Identifier for internal ranking.
+string: Identifier for internal ranking.icon

-• subtitle string: Optional.
-Smaller text under the title.
+string: Optional.
+Smaller text under the title.preview

-• value mixed: Value is the what is passed from block to block to make your plugin run.
-In this case the value 42 as a number would be passed to whatever the connection block is, which could be to copy to the clipboard or it could run a custom user script.
+as a number would be passed to whatever the connection block is, which could be to copy to the clipboard or it could run a custom user script.

 Internal Ranking

-If you provide results with an id, Zazu will rank frequently clicked items higher in the results list.
-This works well even if you sort the results yourself.
-If you don’t want this behavior, simply don’t add an id to the result.
+higher in the results list.
+This works well even if you sort the results

 Blocking Operations

-Zazu runs your application in the same thread, this is useful so your plugin can share the same objects between blocks, however if you are planning on running a long synchronous job, you should consider using a child_process.fork within your block.
+Zazu runs your application in the same thread, this is useful so your plugin can

 Debugging